 - Scissors (Dollar Tree also has adult size scissors for $1)

 - Superhero figurine- he got several “string heros” from the quarter machines in front of Walmart & the Dollar Tree; he chose to use Flash as the on/off pull string ($0.75 from the machine) You can also use small figurines they sometimes have in the toy section at Dollar Tree, Walmart, Target, etc.

 - If you use a toy figure & not a string character, you’ll need E-6000 or hot glue gun & glue

 Clean & Paint the Lamp

 My son wanted all different superheroes, but if your child wants all Batman or Iron Man, you can do that too.
-For my lamp I cut the pages at different angles or chunks of this comic book page line & that one.
-If you want a more uniform look, you can cut square of each section from pages.
+For my comic book lamp I cut the pages at different angles or chunks of this page & that one.
+If you want a more uniform look, you can cut squares of each section from pages.